Koeb/LDIS_Task3/amba_thermometer_nexys_ddr4/README.md

 4. sim: Simulate the amba testbench
 5. simmavg: Simulate the moving average testbench
 6. simparsing: Simulate the parsing testbench
-7. cleansynth: Delete all files that were generated suring synthetization
+7. cleansynth: Delete all files that were generated during synthetization
-8. cleansim: Delete all files that were generated suring simulation
+8. cleansim: Delete all files that were generated during simulation

 ## GENERICS
 In thermometer (toplevel):